 - alcohol or cigarette use

-- a high body fat percentage
+- being overweight with a high body fat percentage

 - previous or ongoing injuries